 Originally set in the middle of open fields outside the city walls, it was swallowed up and incorporated into the new urban development.

-The facade (pictured, on Christmas Eve) was extensively reworked to help it blend in with its surroundings.
-It remains severe, but in certain lights has a commanding, angular beauty.
+The facade (pictured, at twilight) was extensively reworked to help it blend in with its surroundings.
+It remains severe, but in certain lights, as here, it has a commanding, angular beauty.

 Next door, the Musée Granet, named after the local Aix painter François Marius Granet (1777-1849), was originally housed in the priory belonging to the church and was enlarged several times in the course of the 19th century.